leandrosilva/msgpackrpc-sample-clojure/README.md

 # msgpackrpc-sample

-This is a sample of a MessagePack-RPC client/server application built in Clojure and powered by the Java's MessagePack-RPC implementation.
+This is a sample of a MessagePack-RPC client/server application built in Clojure and powered by the Java implementation of MessagePack-RPC.
+Really simple, but enough to try that stuff.

 ### MessagePack